Frango: Only at Macy's

 By 2006, the Midwest version of Frango chocolates and related items became available for sale online on the Macy's website.
 In the former Bon Marché stores, Macy's sells the Northwest version of the chocolates, while the Midwest version is sold elsewhere nationwide.

 In the Northwest, Frango chocolates are sold in various flavors, with seasonal flavors added year round.
 During Christmas time, Macy's Northwest sells a stuffed Frango teddy bear and various other gift packages.
 In 2006, gift packages with a Frango mug, drinking chocolate, biscotti and a box of Frango chocolates were sold.

 In continuing the Marshall Field's tradition, Macy's North sells the entire line of Frango products.
 Along with the classic mint Frangos, chocolates featuring other flavors, special edition Frangos, coffee, hot chocolate, truffles, cookies, and liqueurs are among the products sold under the Frango brand.
 In 2006, Macy's announced that famed Chicago cheesecake baker Eli's Cheesecake would once again produce Frango cheesecake for sale in the Macy's North region stores; Eli's had previously made Frango mint cheesecakes for Marshall Field's during the 1980s.

 Also as part of the seventh floor food offerings at Marshall Field's on State Street is the Frango Café, which features sandwiches and salads along with other sweet treats.

 Garrett's Frango

 In 2017 the Chicago staple of local popcorn Garrett's Popcorn bought the rights to the Marshall Fields recipe of Frango mints.
 Although the ultimate goal for Frango under Garrett's name is unknown, a few pop up stores around Chicago have been seen selling Frango chocolates with the "Creamy and minty" recipe of Marshall Fields that has been missed for so long in Chicago.
 The chocolate is also made near Chicago in Elgin, a suburb west from the stores which have been seen in Rosemont, O'Hare Airport, Water Tower Place, Navy Pier and Northbridge Mall.
 Update: All locations have closed.

+In popular culture

+In season 5 of The Bear, the dessert mints served at the restaurant were an homage to Frango mints from Marshall Field's.